 Progression & Career Opportunities

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
-Therefore, you will need GCSE Maths grade C and GCSE English at C (or Level 2 Maths and English equivalent) as a minimum before applying for this course.
+Therefore you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.

-Acceptance onto the Access programme is condition on you
+Acceptance onto the Access programme is conditional on you (SWOP order around)

 Learning Assessment & Support